apache/pulsar-manager/README.md

 You can use casdoor to realize sso.

-Casdoor can connect to Pulsar-manager simplely.
+Casdoor can connect to Pulsar-manager simply.

 Because the code for connecting casdoor have been add in Pulsar-manager,so we just need configure application.yml in back-end and open front switch.